andersonDadario/costa-scanner/README.md

 ### Introduction

-CostaScanner is an application to detect changes in your desired Network Ranges (e.g., 192.168.0.0/24) and take action when such changes are spotted.
+CostaScanner is an application to detect changes in your desired Network Ranges, e.g., 192.168.0.0/24, and take action when such changes are spotted.

 Currently 'changes' means that a new server is up.
 When this server is up, you can run scanners, e.g., Nmap, and send the result directly to your e-mail or to any URL you want (webhook).